tranquilit/WAPT-Documentation/source/waptserver-update/index.rst

     with that old Debian version;

-  * consider migrating your existing WAPT installation to Debian Stretch or CentOS7;
+  * consider migrating your existing WAPT installation to Debian Buster or CentOS7;

 Upgrading from 1.5 to 1.6
 -------------------------